Woodland station (Pennsylvania)

-Woodland station, also known as Zermatt station and Morstein station, is an historic, American railway station that is located in West Whiteland Township, Chester County, Pennsylvania.
+Woodland station, also known as Zermatt station and Morstein station, is an historic railway station in West Whiteland Township, Chester County, Pennsylvania, United States.

 History and architectural features

 This station started out as a two-story brick building that was erected by the West Chester Railroad during the 1870s.
 It was enlarged in 1889 with a two-story, frame addition with vertical novelty siding.
 It is now part of a corporate campus.

 It was listed on the National Register of Historic Places in 1984.